Club site rules

 1. Entering the site

 a.
-Arrival time on site is after 12 noon or 1pm and before 8pm.
-Please check individual sites for exact times.
+Arrival time on site is normally after 1pm and before 8pm.
+Please check individual sites for exact times, as these may differ.

 b.
-The site staff have the right to refuse entry to the site where in the site staff's opinion a breach of Club Bye-Laws, health and safety and/or site rules may occur.
+The Site Staff have the right to refuse entry to the site wherein the Site Staffs’ opinion a breach of Club Bye-Laws, health and safety and/or Club Site Rules may occur.

 c.
-Once you arrive on site, you can take your pick of the available pitches for the pitch type that you have booked.
+Once you arrive on-site with your outfit, you can take your pick of the available pitches for the pitch type that you have booked.
 If you have a large or very heavy outfit, you may need to be allocated a specific pitch.
-Please refer to individual sites for maximum length of outfit.
+Please refer to individual sites for the maximum length of outfit.
 Please check with the site before you arrive that there’s a suitable pitch available for large or heavy outfits and awnings wider than 2.5 meters.
 If there isn’t, you will not be able to stay on site.
 There may also be times when we have to allocate your pitch due to site layout or ground conditions.

 f.
-Anyone visiting someone staying on site will need to see the site staff on arrival to ensure their stay is safe.
-The site staff may allow visitors’ cars to be parked within the pitch they’re visiting.
+Anyone visiting someone staying on-site will need to see the Site Staff on arrival to ensure their stay is safe.
+The Site Staff may allow visitors’ cars to be parked within the pitch they’re visiting.
 If staying overnight a fee for both visitors and their cars will be charged.
 The Club reserves the right to restrict visitors on site from time to time.

 a.
-If you need help, advice or have any difficulties please ask the site staff.
-They are responsible for the smooth running of the site and for making your stay as enjoyable as possible.
+If you need help, advice or have any difficulties please ask the Site Staff.
+They are responsible for the smooth running and safety of the site and for making your stay as enjoyable as possible.

-f.
-In the unfortunate case of a complaint, please see the site staff first as it is important that they are given the opportunity to resolve a difficulty whilst you are on site.
-If the problem can’t be resolved, please email firstname.lastname@example.org or write to the Head of Sites Operations at East Grinstead House, preferably within 31 days of your departure date.
+e.
+In the unfortunate case of a complaint, please see the Site Staff first as it is important that they are given the opportunity to resolve a difficulty whilst you are on site.
+If the problem can’t be resolved, please email firstname.lastname@example.org or write to the Club at East Grinstead House, preferably within 31 days of your departure date.
 If complaints are received after this time, this may affect the level of investigation that can be completed and therefore the outcome of your complaint.

 3. Behaviour on site

 a.
-Please make sure you, and anyone staying with you, respect the comfort and convenience of other site users.
-When you’re on site please don’t behave in a way that discredits The Club.
+Please make sure you, and anyone staying with you, respect the comfort, privacy and convenience of other site users.
+When you’re on site, please don’t behave in a way that discredits the Club.
 Verbal or physical abuse won’t be tolerated.
 This will result in you being asked to leave the site and your membership may be suspended.

 b.
 If you have children with you on the site, you are responsible for their supervision.

 c.
-To ensure that property is not damaged whilst on-site, no loose ball games are not allowed near the pitches.
-Please ask the site staff if there is anywhere suitable to play ball games.
+To ensure that property is not damaged whilst on-site, no loose ball games are allowed on or near pitches.
+Please ask the Site Staff if there is anywhere suitable to accommodate these games.

 b.
 On most pitches, outfits may be pitched nose or tail in.
 The Site Staff will advise you where your outfit should go in relation to the marker.
-If you wish to pitch in any other way please ask the site staff.
+If you wish to pitch in any other way please ask the Site Staff.

 d.
 To show consideration for others, please leave your pitch clean and tidy on departure.

-g.
-If you have a motorhome and you’re leaving the site for a while, save your pitch by marking it as occupied.
+f.
+If you have a motorhome and you’re leaving the site for a while, save your pitch by clearly marking it as occupied.

 a.
 You may only empty the contents of chemical closets at the disposal points provided.